5D Chess with Multiverse Time Travel: Rules

+A timeline can be considered active or inactive.
+The original timeline is active.
+The nth timeline created by a certain player is active if the opponent has created at least n - 1 timelines.
+(In other words, given the order in which a timeline was created by a certain player, that timeline is active if the number of timelines created by the opponent is at least one less than that order.)
+All other timelines are inactive.
+Because of this, the maximum number of active timelines a player can have branched is one more than the number of timelines that the opponent has branched.
+An active timeline is shown with a purple arrow, whereas an inactive timeline is shown with an arrow in the color of the player who created it.
+An active board is a playable board on an active timeline.

-The present line is a large vertical bar that touches the active board which is the furthest left along the turn axis.
+The present line is a large vertical bar that always aligns itself with the active board which is the furthest left along the turn axis.
 The present line also touches every board in the same column as that board.
 Every board touched by the present line is considered to be in the present.
 On a player's turn, they must make moves until the present line shifts to being on their opponent's turn.
 The player may also optionally make moves on any playable board where it is their turn.
 The player may undo any moves made during their turn prior to the end of that turn.
 The player's moves are finalized and the turn is complete when the player submits their moves.

 A player is in check in a situation where it is the player's turn and, if the player were to pass their move on all active boards in the present, then the opponent would be able to capture one of the player's kings.
-A player cannot make a move that would allow one of their kings to be captured.
+A player cannot take their turn in a way that would allow one of their kings to be captured.
 If the player whose turn it is has no way to legally complete their turn, then the game ends in one of two ways: